On lower bounds for the bias-variance trade-off: The bias-variance trade-off for high-dimensional models with sparsity constraints

 Compared to pointwise estimation, the result shows a different type of bias-variance trade-off.
 Decreasing the constant $\gamma$ in the upper bound for the bias, increases the rate in the lower bound for the variance.
 For instance, in the regime $s \leq n^{1/2-\delta},$ with $0<\delta<1/2,$ we can find for any $\rho>0$ a sufficiently small constant $\gamma$, such that the lower bound is of the form constant$\times n^{1-\rho}.$ As a consequence of the bias-variance decomposition \eqref{eq.BV_vectors}, the maximum quadratic risk of such an estimator in this regime is also lower-bounded by $\gtrsim n^{1-\rho}.$ Reducing the constant of the bias will therefore necessarily lead to estimators with highly suboptimal estimation risk.

 The proof of Theorem \ref{thm.sparsity_lb} applies the $\chi^2$-divergence lower bound \eqref{eq.row_sum_norm_nd} by comparing the data distribution induced by the zero vector to the $\binom{n}{s}$ many distributions corresponding to $s$-sparse vectors with non-zero entries $\sqrt{4\gamma\log(n/s^2)+1}$.
-By Table \eqref{tab.1}, the size of the $(j,k)$-th entry of the $\chi^2$-divergence matrix is completely described by the number of components on which the corresponding $s$-sparse vectors are both non-zero.
+By \eqref{eq.chi2_normal_distr}, the size of the $(j,k)$-th entry of the $\chi^2$-divergence matrix is completely described by the number of components on which the corresponding $s$-sparse vectors are both non-zero.
 The whole problem reduces then to a combinatorial counting argument.
 The key observation is that if we fix an $s$-sparse vector, say $\theta^*,$ there are of the order $n/s^2$ more $s$-sparse vectors that have exactly $r-1$ non-zero components in common with $\theta^*$ than $s$-sparse vectors that that have exactly $r$ non-zero components in common with $\theta^*$.
 This means that as long as $s \ll \sqrt{n},$ most of the $s$-sparse vectors are (nearly) orthogonal to $\theta^*$.

-The lower bound in Theorem \ref{thm.sparsity_lb} can be extended to several related problems by invoking the data processing inequality in Theorem \ref{thm.data_processing}.
+The lower bound in Theorem \ref{thm.sparsity_lb} can be extended to several related problems by invoking the data processing inequality \eqref{eq.data_processing}.
 As an example suppose that we observe only $X_1^2,\dots,X_n^2$ with $(X_1,\dots,X_n)$ the data from the Gaussian sequence model.
 As parameter space, consider the class $\Theta_+(s)$ of $s$-sparse vectors with non-negative entries.
 This choice is natural as the parameter $\theta$ is not identifiable in this model over the full space of $s$-sparse vectors $\Theta(s)$.
 Since the proof of Theorem \ref{thm.sparsity_lb} only uses parameters in $\Theta_+(s),$ the same lower bound as in Theorem \ref{thm.sparsity_lb} holds also in this modified setting.
+The next result shows an analogous version of Theorem \ref{thm.sparsity_lb} for estimation of the functional $\theta \mapsto \|\theta\|_2^2.$